mintlify/assistant-embed-example/README.md

    Edit `.env` and replace `mint_dsc_your_token_here` with your actual token from the [Mintlify dashboard](https://dashboard.mintlify.com/settings/organization/api-keys).

 3. Update `src/config.js` with your Mintlify project details:
-   - Replace `domain="your-domain"` with your project domain (the last part of your dashboard URL `https://dashboard.mintlify.com/org-name/your-domain`).
+   - Replace `domain: 'your-domain'` with your project domain (the last part of your dashboard URL `https://dashboard.mintlify.com/org-name/your-domain`).
-   - Replace `docsURL="https://yourdocs.mintlify.app"` with your documentation site URL.
+   - Replace `docsURL: 'https://yourdocs.mintlify.app'` with your documentation site URL.

 4. Start the development server:
    ```bash